 Relics made of copper or brass need special care, but there are several methods that detectorists use to clean them up.
-One of the most widely used is a mixture of equal parts denatured alcohol and distilled water, combined with precipitate chalk to a paste consistency.
-Apply it to the relic, let it set, then rinse off.
+One of the most widely used is a mixture of equal parts denatured alcohol and distilled water, combined with precipitated chalk to a paste consistency.
+Apply it to the relic, let it sit, then rinse off.
 You may have to repeat it a few times.
-Another method is to use half a lemon and salt – rub surface gently and rinse.
+Another method is to use half a lemon and salt – rub the surface gently and rinse.

 Iron and Steel

 Iron and steel relics are some of the most commonly found while metal detecting.
 Because these types of metals are prone to rust, the first step is to remove as much of the rust as possible.
 Depending on the potential value of the relic, you can do this with a wire brush, wire wheel, or fine bronze wool.
 Once the relic is as rust free as possible, it needs to be sealed with lacquer, a wax coating, or clear plastic spray to keep it from rusting again.
 If your relic is valuable, consider letting a professional do the clean-up.